github/docs/README.md

 ## Contributing

-See [the contributing guide](CONTRIBUTING.md) for detailed instructions of how to get started with our project.

-We accept different [types of contributions](CONTRIBUTING.md/#types-of-contributions-memo), including some that don't require you to write a single line of code.

 On the GitHub Docs site, you can click the make a contribution button to open a PR for quick fixes like typos, updates, or link fixes.